Suspect allegedly discussed smoking crack before I-85 collapse

 No injuries

-Investigators believe Eleby started the fire intentionally and his companions, both charged with trespassing, were with him, authorities said.
+Investigators believe Eleby started the fire intentionally and his companions, both charged with trespassing, were with him at the time, authorities said.

-The affidavit didn't say how investigators came to suspect the three or the motive.
+The affidavit didn't say how investigators came to suspect the three.

-There were no deaths or injuries in the fire and collapse, but the bridge disrupted a major thoroughfare with five lanes in each direction that run through downtown Atlanta.
+There were no deaths or injuries in the fire and collapse -- but the damage has closed a major highway with five lanes in each direction that runs through the heart of Atlanta.

 New reality

-The region, already accustomed to gridlock, is struggling to face its new commuting reality.
+The city and region, already accustomed to traffic gridlock, is struggling to face its new commuting reality.
 It will take at least several months to rebuild the collapsed and otherwise damaged portions of I-85, Georgia Department of Transportation Commissioner Russell McMurry said.

-The closure comes as hordes of spring break vacationers are poised to drive though the region's urban hub.
+The closure comes as hordes of spring break vacationers are poised to drive though the Atlanta area.

 The fire ignited in a fenced-in area under the expressway, where the state stores construction materials, McMurry said.
 Those materials include HDPE -- high-density polyethylene -- pipes used in the "traffic management, cabling, fiber-optic and wire network," he said.